 A large proportion of hereditary breast and ovarian cancer can be linked to mutations in the BRCA genes.

-Individuals of Ashkenazi Jewish descent have a significant risk to have a mutation in the BRCA gene and are therefore at a higher risk to develop breast and/or ovarian cancer, among other cancer types.
+Individuals of Ashkenazi Jewish descent have a significant risk to have a mutation in the BRCA gene and are therefore at a higher risk to develop breast, ovarian, and/or pancreatic cancer among other cancer types.